freesmartphone/mdbus/README.md

 -----------

 The `mdbus2` command is used to explore and interact with DBus services on your *system bus* and *session bus*.
+The system-wide message bus exists only once and is installed on many systems as the "messagebus" service.

-Called without
+The session message bus is per-user-login (started each time a user logs in) and usually tied to your X11 session.

-any parameters, it will show the available services on the selected bus.
+In the simplest form, mdbus2 shows the available services on the selected bus.
 Given a *service name*, it will show the available *objects* exported by the service.
 Given a service name and an *object path*, it will show the exposed *methods*, *signals*, and